-The Employment Agreement dated November 1, 2008 between Mr. Archer and the Corporation provides that in the event of termination by the Corporation without "cause" or by the executive for "good reason" prior to a "change in control," the executive will be entitled to the following benefits:
+The employment agreement between Mr. Emrey and the Corporation provides that in the event of termination by the Corporation without "cause" or by Mr. Emrey for "good reason" prior to a "change in control," upon executing a release of claims in favor of the Corporation, Mr. Emrey will be entitled to the following benefits:

-- a lump sum payment equal to the sum of the executive's annual base salary, plus the average of the executive's actual bonus attributable to the prior three years; - continued insurance coverage for a maximum of 12 months; - full vesting of any unvested time- or service-based stock options, SARs, and other equity-based awards that would have vested during the 12-month period following the executive's termination; - pro rata vesting of any unvested equity-based awards subject to performance-based vesting conditions, based on actual performance; and - the right to exercise any vested stock options or SARs for up to 24 months.
+- any accrued base salary through the date of termination; - a lump sum payment equal to the sum of his annual base salary, plus the average of his actual bonus attributable to the prior three years; - continued insurance coverage for a maximum of 12 months; - full vesting of any unvested time- or service-based stock options, SARs, and other equity-based awards that would have vested during the 12-month period following the date of his termination; - full vesting of the 10,000 shares of unvested restricted stock that were granted upon hire in the event of termination by the Corporation without cause or by Mr. Emrey for good reason on or prior to September 11, 2013; - pro rata vesting of any unvested equity-based or long-term cash-based awards subject to performance-based vesting conditions that would have vested at the end of the performance period, based on actual performance during such performance period; - the right to exercise any vested stock options or SARs for up to 24 months; and

-The employment agreements for Messrs.
-Emrey and Archer provide that in the event of termination by the Corporation without "cause" or by the executive for "good reason" within 24 months following a "change in control," the executives will be entitled to the following benefits:
+Mr. Emrey's employment agreement also provides that in the event of termination by the Corporation without "cause" or by Mr. Emrey for "good reason" within 24 months following a "change in control," upon executing a release of claims in favor of the Corporation, Mr. Emrey will be entitled to the following benefits:

-- a lump sum payment equal to two times the sum of the executive's base salary, plus the average of the executive's actual bonus attributable to the prior three years; - a lump sum payment equal to the executive's prorated bonus for the year of termination; - continued insurance coverage for a maximum of 24 months; - full vesting of any unvested stock options, SARs, and other equity-based awards; - full vesting of any unvested equity-based or long-term cash-based awards subject to performance-based vesting conditions, based on actual performance; and - the right to exercise any vested stock options or SARs for up to 24 months.
+- a lump sum payment equal to two times the sum of his base salary, plus the average of his actual bonus attributable to the prior three years; - a lump sum payment equal to his prorated bonus for the year of termination based on actual performance through the date of termination; - continued insurance coverage for a maximum of 24 months; - full vesting of any unvested stock options, SARs, and other equity-based awards; - full vesting of any unvested equity-based or long-term cash-based awards subject to performance-based vesting conditions, based on actual performance; and - the right to exercise any vested stock options or SARs for up to 24 months.